Cinematic travel video Holbox

 Best time to go for photos: Early in the morning or during sunset for some nice colors in the sky.

 Photo tip: Frame the bridge in the middle of your shot to take the best advantage of the leading lines of the bridge.

-Punta Mosquito is a sandbank where you have the chance to see and photograph flamingos!
+Punta Mosquito is a sandbank on the northern tip of Holbox island where you’ll have the chance to see flamingos!
 It will give you a little bit of feeling as if you’re in the Maldives, with unending views of turquoise water.
-This place is pretty cool when you have a drone and you can capture the sandbank from birds eye perspective.
-If you want to capture the flamingos you’ll definitely need a tele lens as they are far away.
+This place is pretty cool when you have a drone and you can capture the sandbank from birds eye view.
+If you want to capture the flamingos you’ll definitely need a zoom lens as they are far away.

 Getting there: Go to the end of Holbox island, with a bike, or walking, or with a golf car.
 There you have to walk a little further to enter the sandbank.
 You may find the flamingos at the end of the sandbank.

 Best time to go for photos: Early in the morning when the sun is still low, or in the afternoon before or during sunset.
 Take a towel with you to put your backpack on because the sand might be wet.